Bartleby (1970 film)

 Bartleby is a 1970 British drama film directed by Anthony Friedman and starring Paul Scofield, John McEnery and Thorley Walters.
-It is an adaptation of the short story "Bartleby, the Scrivener; A Story of Wall-street" by Herman Melville.
+It was written by Rodney Carr-Smith and Friedman adapted from the 1857 short story "Bartleby, the Scrivener; A Story of Wall-street" by Herman Melville.
 The film relocates the narrative from New York in the 1850s to London in the 1970s.